syncfusion-content/maui-toolkit-docs/maui-toolkit/Pyramid-Charts/Getting-Started.md

 SfPyramidChart chart = new SfPyramidChart();
 . . .
 chart.ShowDataLabels = true;
+this.Content = chart;
 {% endhighlight %}

 {% endtabs %}

 ### Enable a legend

 The legend provides information about the data point displayed in the pyramid chart.
-The [Legend](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_Legend) property of the chart was used to enable it.
+The [Legend](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartBase.html#Syncfusion_Maui_Toolkit_Charts_ChartBase_Legend) property of the chart was used to enable it.

 {% tabs %}